juhasev/sample-ninja-help/sub-panel-location-mapping.md

 > Your panel should use **POSTAL_CODE** and **REGION** variables.
 If you are using some home grown variables like **ZIP_CODE**, **STATE** or **PROVINCE**, please contact support@sampleninja.io how to migrate or consolidate them.

 > Postal codes in **United Kingdom, Canada and Netherlands** will use the short format.
+If a long format portal code is found it will be automatically converted to the short format.

 ### CITY, REGION, COUNTRY and DMA